 Dr Vadim Sumbayev

-Senior Lecturer in Biochemistry and Interim Director of Research & Innovation
+Senior Lecturer in Biochemistry and Interim Director of Research and Innovation

 Dr Vadim Sumbayev obtained his PhD degree in Biochemistry in 1999 at Palladin Institute of Biochemistry NAS, Ukraine.
 He then joined the Department of Biochemistry, Mechnikoff Odessa National University as an Assistant/Associate Professor.
 In 2001, Vadim obtained a highly competitive Humboldt Research Fellowship at the University of Kaiserslautern, Germany.
 Upon completion of his fellowship he spent three years in Aarhu working as an Assistant Professor at the Interdisciplinary Nanoscience Centre, University of Aarhus.
 In 2006, Vadim joined Medway School of Pharmacy as a lecturer in Biochemistry and is currently serving as a Member of the NANOVAC consortium.